-- 1. Prepare an Invitation for Bid ("IFB") or Request for Proposal ("RFP") document specifically addressing the items to be procured - a.
-Include detailed specifications
+1. Prepare an Invitation for Bid ("IFB") or Request for Proposal ("RFP") document specifically addressing the items to be procured

-- b.
+- a.
+Include detailed specifications - b.
 Ensure price will be most heavily weighted - 2.
 Publicly announce and advertise the bid/proposal at least 21 calendar days prior to bid opening - a.
 Announcements will include the date, time and location in which bids will be opened - 3.
 Determine the most responsive and responsible bid/proposal by using the selection criteria set forth in the bid/proposal document - a.
-Responsible bidders will be those whose bid/proposal conform to all of the terms, conditions and requirements of the IFB/RFP - 4.
+Responsible bidders will be those whose bid/proposal conform to all of the terms, conditions and requirements of the IFB/RFP - b.
+Responsible bidders will be those who are capable of performing successfully under the terms and conditions of the contract. - 4.
 Award the contract - a.
 To the most responsive and responsible bidder based on the criteria set forth in the IFB/RFP - b.
 At least two weeks before program operations begin - c.
 If a protest is received, it must be handled in accordance with 7 CFR 210.21 - 5.
 Retain all records pertaining to the formal competitive bid process for a period of five years plus the current year

-(Note: If the bid threshold established in the sponsor's procurement policy statement is less than \$150,000, the smaller bid threshold will govern.)
+(Note: If the small purchase threshold established in the sponsor's procurement policy statement is less than \$150,000, the smaller bid threshold will govern.)